M.A. in Organizational Leadership

 You can customize your MAOL to better understand the intricacies of leading effectively in a corporate, not-for-profit, ministry, healthcare, or government setting.

-Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
-Our programs have also been ranked among the Top 5 Best Graduate Online Business (Non-MBA) Programs in Virginia for nine years in a row.
-Experience the Regent difference through our MAOL degree program.
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2025).
+Our programs have also been ranked among the Top 5 Best Graduate Online Business (Non-MBA) Programs in Virginia for ten years in a row.

 MAOL Career Opportunities